Nintendo’s back at it again. Following the remarkable success of Pokemon Go, Nintendo has released Super Mario Run for iPhone and iPad.

 This finally brings Mario out of the console and into our hands.
 In this version, Mario will automatically run, requiring the player to tap to jump.
 The game can also be played in portrait mode, making it easy to play with one hand.

 Reviving Super Mario Brothers

-Super Mario Brothers, was the Nintendo game that started it all.
-Millions, if not billions, of people have played the game since it’s debut in 1985.
+Super Mario Brothers were the Nintendo game that started it all.
+Millions, if not billions, of people have played the game since its debut in 1985.

-In the iOS version you can play in 3 familiar modes: World Tour, Toad Rally, and Kingdom Builder.
-World Tour is the most recognizable aspect of the game where players run and jump through 6 courses as they try to rescue the princess.
-In Toad Rally, you can play against your friends or random people who have the game installed to race to the finish pipe.
-While in Kingdom Builder you can take the coins and toads you’ve acquired in World Tour and Toad Rally to build your own kingdom.
+In the iOS version, you can play in 3 familiar modes: World Tour, Toad Rally, and Kingdom Builder.
+World Tour is the most recognizable aspect of the game, where players run and jump through 6 courses to rescue the princess.
+In Toad Rally, you can play against your friends or random people who have the game installed to race to the finished pipe.
+While in Kingdom Builder, you can take the coins and toads you’ve acquired in World Tour and Toad Rally to build your own kingdom.

 You can run though all 3 modes either as Mario, Luigi, Toad, or Luigi.

 Super Mario Run Game Requirements

 To get the game you need: an Apple device with iOS 8 or newer, 205MB of storage.